geocine/file-tools/README.md

 ## File Tools

-This is currently being rewritten to Go [from C/C++](https://github.com/geocine/file-tools/tree/cpp)
+Rewritten using Go.
+To see previous source written in C/C++, [check here](https://github.com/geocine/file-tools/tree/cpp).

 **Legend**
-* copycreate - creates sequenced dummy files with a given extension from `courselist.txt`
+* copycreate - creates sequenced dummy files with a given extension from `list.txt`
-* renameall - renames files on directory using the names on `courselist.txt` using a given extension
+* renameall - renames files on directory using the names on `list.txt` using a given extension
 * printdir - list contents of current directory